Blockstream/satellite/doc/antenna-pointing.md

 optimal position.
 Hence, at this point, you should experiment with gentle adjustments to the pointing angles until you can maximize the SNR.
 The next section discusses the target SNR levels.

+> Note: the Sat-IP receiver will print a `Signal Quality` metric instead of the
+> SNR.
+Again, higher is better.

 Furthermore, you can check that the signal level is within acceptable limits.
 The LNB amplifies the signal received over satellite and feeds a